 She goes to the market and picks up flowers from the florist, not the supermarket where she has been before and was disappointed with the rough and unaesthetic arrangements.
-She buys fish, potatoes, cream, chives and fresh broccoli, as well as a record she thinks Kelly’s parents might enjoy as they sit around later that night and enjoy Kelly’s rare liquors.
-It is something that simply caught her eye and reminded her of Kelly’s father somehow; the demeanor of the artist on the front cover, the breezy green grass like in the fields one finds everywhere around the place they live.
+She buys fish, potatoes, cream, chives and fresh broccoli, as well as a record she thinks Kelly’s parents might enjoy as they sit around later that night and sip on Kelly’s rare liquors.
+It is something that simply caught her eye and reminded her of Kelly’s father somehow; the demeanor of the artist on the front cover, the breezy green grass.
 She buys a camera from a second-hand store too, and some film, because at home she will photograph the whole family and put them in her books.

 Thanks for checking out this little part of my short story.